-The product scope subject to the restrictions laid down in Article 3j of Regulation (EU) No 833/2014 is defined in Annex XXII and applies to all CN-codes mentioned in the Annex.
+The product scope subject to the restrictions previously laid down in Article 3j of Regulation (EU) No 833/2014 were defined in the former Annex XXII and applied to all CN-codes mentioned in the Annex.
+They are now defined in Annex XXI.

-"Coal and other solid fossil fuels" in Article 3j is only a title, a denomination to distinguish a specific domain of the bans.
-It does not define, limit or expand the product scope defined in Annex XXII.
+"Coal and other solid fossil fuels" in the former Article 3j was only a title, a denomination to distinguish a specific domain of the bans.
+It did not define, limit or expand the product scope defined in the former Annex XXII.